argodeep/Instgram-Clone-With-React-JS/README.md

 Change Firebase.js file credentials with your firebase credebtials from firebase console.
 Then start the app.

 The Project is not complete yet.
-But you see few basic fucntionality.
+But you see few basic functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).